5hadowblad3/5hadowblad3.github.io/_pages/about.md

 ## Funding and Cooperation
 Our work **Pangolin** published in **S&P 2020** has been successfully deployed in the Huawei tool-chain and detected more than thousands of crashes/bugs!
-We have thus received the **Huawei Distinguish collaborator 2021** award!
+We have thus received the **Huawei Distinguish Collaborator 2021** award!
 This is also reported by HKUST [CSE department](https://cse.hkust.edu.hk/News/Huawei2021/)!

 ## Bugs Hunting
 Tens of CVEs and thousands of bugs have been detected by our fuzzers.
 A partial of vulnerabilities can be found [here](https://outstanding-hydrogen-2d1.notion.site/Trophies-aef45e1245a64528bd8ec111b475e03b).
 We also list the bugs found specifically for solvers [here](https://smtfuzz.github.io).

+## Award
+  * Google Research Paper Award, 2023
+  * Huawei Distinguish Collaborator, 2021

 ## Reviewer